Guide To The Best Cocktails

 Supposedly created in the 1880s for Winston Churchill’s mother, and so called the drink was called “Manhattan” because it was apparently created in the Manhattan Club in New York, this cocktail has stood the test of time.
 It is known as a classic cocktail around the world.

 To make this sophisticated little treat, simply mix Rye or Canadian Whiskey, Angostura Bitters (link to Bitters blog if available), and sweet red Vermouth over ice, strain it into a chilled glass, and top this with a Maraschino cherry.
+The sweet vermouth perfectly complements the Angostura Bitters, making it a classic cocktail recipe that you should always have on hand.

 The Manhattan cocktail is the perfect choice if you’re looking for something strong, slightly bitter, but with an underlying sweetness - this is one of the more mysterious and less ostentatious of the classic cocktails, which help to keep it as somewhat of a hidden (almost forgotten) gem.